JacobGalvez/Mimas-BitCalculator/README.md

 * Next Steps: Fix Layout for all 3 pages (main, converter, calculator) to have more user friendly layouts, Create History Page, Clean out "debt" from all code made, add in 1 test

 ## Sprint 2 ##
+### Status of Project
+We have improved functions to perform binary, hexadecimal, and decimal conversions.
+Also, we can perform addition, subtraction, division, and multiplication on the bases previously stated.
+We have added JUnit testing that is printed to the console on all of our conversion and math functions.
+We have an updated user interface that is more user-friendly.

 ### Jacob Galvez
 * Fixed bug that that gave the wrong value of a conversion for Binary to Decimal Function (BIT-36)
 * URL for Commit: https://bitbucket.org/cs3398-s22-mimas/bitcalc/commits/be64fc09cbe2e3b23a298ebac148f14ce818ebba